BIRTH OF A SERIES

 I joined the US Navy in 1977 and became an Aviation Fire Control Technician (working on radar, laser ranging devices, computers, and so on) stationed at Whidbey Island Naval Air Station in Oak Harbor, WA. (an Island about 80 miles north of Seattle).

 When I first arrived at Whidbey Island, I took a bus trip down to see the city Seattle, called the emerald city by many of its inhabitants.
 After seeing such sights as the Pike Place and the Space Needle, and escaping the clutches of the Church of Scientology devotees, I hoped onto a bus back to Whidbey Island.
 On that bus, I met a girl.
 I went to see her a week later in Bellingham, WA.
 During our visit, I started to tell her about my wish to someday write a book about my daydreams back at the factory.
 She grabbed a blank notebook and tossed it to me.
-And so began my work on this wonderful I called Palzin-Darus at the time.
-I started with a crude map and a story of an early ancestor to my princess, Angelterra.
+And so began my work on this wonderful place I called Palzin-Darus at the time.
+I started by constructing a crude, hand-drawn map, and began to write a story about the line an early ancestor to my princess, Angelterra.